-“The media has not internalized that elections are determined in the voting booth, not in the channel One studio” he nevertheless insists.
-Posing the media against the people would be the major line of argument Netanyahu would use as of the 1990s repeatedly in his election campaigns as the head of the national camp: “With what mockery they cover our meetings” said Netanyahu in a Likud party gathering for Rosh Hashanna (new year’s eve) on 31 August 2017 “with what mockery, what arrogance they try to present us.
+“The media has not internalized that elections are determined in the voting booth, not in the studio of Channel 1,” he nevertheless insisted.
+The media versus the people was a major theme Netanyahu repeatedly used in his election campaigns as the head of the national camp.
+“With what mockery they cover our meetings,” Netanyahu said at a Likud party gathering to mark the Jewish New Year on August 31, 2017.
+“With what mockery, what arrogance, they try to portray us.
 They don’t just despise us; they despise something deeper still.
-They actually despise the choice of the people; they despise democracy by the name of which they speak.
-They’d do anything to hurt me and my wife because they think that should we fall, the Likud, the whole national camp that the Likud leads, would fall.
-All means are right for that.”
+They actually despise the choice of the people; they despise democracy… They’d do anything to hurt my wife and me because they think that if we fall, the Likud, the whole national camp led by the Likud, will fall.
+All means are kosher for that.”
 Netanyahu is the people and the media is the extended arm of his opponents.
-“The people is fed up with the recruited media.”
-He summed it up.
-It was Netanyahu himself, the prime minster, who time after another has found it suitable to mock journalists.
-In an election interview with Yonit Levi, top anchor of channel 12 news magazine, before the 2021 election, Netanyahu responds to her critical question by imitating her, with insulting body gestures, and says “I call it Na Na Na Na Na Na let’s look (for faults) all the time”.
-In another interview with Rina Mazliach, anchor of Meet the Press Netanyahu lashed at her saying: “This is your interview huh Rina… you simply cheat all the time”.
-Later on in the interview, when the attacks continue, she responds: “there is no other politician that has ever treated me like you did”.
+“The people are fed up with the biased media,” he concluded.
+It was Netanyahu himself, the prime minister, who time after time found it appropriate to mock journalists.
+In 2021, in a pre-election interview with Yonit Levi, the top anchor of the Channel 12 news magazine, Netanyahu responded to her critical question by imitating her, with insulting body gestures, and said, “I call it na na na na na na, let’s look (for faults) all the time.”
+In an interview with Rina Mazliah, anchor of the Meet the Press program, Netanyahu lashed out at her, “This is your interview, huh Rina? … You simply cheat all the time.”
+Later in the interview, when the attacks continued, she responded, “No other politician has ever treated me like you have.”

-But of course the most resounding response from Netanyahu came after Illana Dayan’ top investigative journalist of channel 12, has broadcasted her report on Netanyahu’s aquarium in 2016 – Netanyahu, his men and the way his wife interferes even with the top security appointment of heads of Mossad.
-In response, Netanyahu has sent a letter of incitement against the journalist, which she has decided to read and broadcast in the full in her own voice.
-In it Netanyahu accuses her with “a political propaganda against the prime minister and his wife” calls her “an extreme leftist woman” who calls the settlements a ‘robbery of land’ and receives support from the New Israel Fund which Netanyahu calls ‘an anti-Zionist fund’.
-“Dayan’s program tonight demonstrates why the communication market has to undergo a reform.”
-He of course commits himself to lead this reform, as the next section demonstrates.
+But, of course, the most resounding response from Netanyahu came in 2016 after Ilana Dayan, the star anchor on Channel 12, reported on how Netanyahu, his close associates and his wife had interfered even with top security appointments at the Mossad.
+In response, Netanyahu sent a scathing letter of incitement against the journalist, which she decided to broadcast in full in her own voice.
+In this letter, Netanyahu accused Dayan of “political propaganda against the prime minister and his wife” and labeled her “an extreme leftist” who calls the Jewish settlements “land robbery” and receives support from the New Israel Fund (which Netanyahu termed “an anti-Zionist fund”).
+“Dayan’s program tonight demonstrates why the communications market must be reformed.”
+He, of course, committed himself to leading this reform, as the next section describes.

-Influencing whole media outlets
+Influencing Entire Media Outlets

-“Mozes: Israel Hayom is yours, channel 1 is yours, the radio is yours, channel 10 you’ve closed” Netanyahu: “none of them is mine” Noni: “channel 1 no”.
-The command chain going from the owner to the CEO and chief editor and down to the individual journalists was all under inspection and interference, “one dunam one goat”, as Filber described the tactics, slowly maturing as Netanyahu’s years is office accumulated.
-Those media outlets established as pro-Bibi news broadcasting channels – starting with Israel HaYom – would be discussed in the next section but the attempt to seek comprehensive control on the established public media, and to weaken them substantially should these efforts fail, are crucial links in the unfolding story.
+“Mozes: Israel Hayom is yours.
+Channel 1 is yours.
+The radio is yours.
+Channel 10, you’ve closed.”
+Netanyahu: “None of them is mine.”
+Mozes: “Channel 1, no.” The chain of command from the owner to the CEO and chief editor and down to the individual journalists was all subject to Netanyahu’s oversight and interference.
+As noted above, “One dunam, one goat,” as Filber described the methodical tactics that slowly evolved during Netanyahu’s years in office.
+The media outlets established as pro-Bibi news broadcasting channels, starting with Israel Hayom, will be discussed in the next section.
+But the attempts to gain comprehensive control of the established media, or to substantially weaken them if those efforts failed, are crucial links in the unfolding story.

-IPB
+Israel Broadcasting Authority